-Note: For 2015-16, teachers may earn up to Exemplary I effectiveness level.
-For effectiveness levels at Proficient II or higher, teachers must undergo the Distinguished Teacher Review process.
-For more about this process and to learn how to achieve Exemplary II and Master effectiveness levels, see the section on Distinguished Teacher Review.
+Note: For effectiveness levels at proficient II or higher, teachers must undergo the distinguished teacher review process.
+For more about this process and to learn how to achieve exemplary II and master effectiveness levels, see the section on distinguished teacher review.